DOE rare earths funding is open to recyclers

 Recycling Today archives

-The Office of Critical Minerals and Energy Innovation of the United States Department of Energy (DOE) has announced a notice of funding opportunity for up to $134 million the DOE has made available “to enhance domestic supply chains for rare earth elements (REEs).”
+The Office of Critical Minerals and Energy Innovation of the Department of Energy (DOE) has announced a notice of funding opportunity for up to $134 million to enhance domestic supply chains for rare earth elements (REEs).

-“For too long, the U.S. has relied on foreign nations for the minerals and materials that power our economy,” says DOE Secretary Chris Wright.
+“For too long, the U.S. has relied on foreign nations for the minerals and materials that power our economy,” DOE Secretary Chris Wright says.
 “We have these resources here at home, but years of complacency ceded America’s mining and industrial base to other nations.”

-REEs include praseodymium, neodymium, terbium and dysprosium, and DOE describes them as used in “vital components in advanced manufacturing, defense systems and high-performance magnets used in power generation and electric motors.”
+REEs include praseodymium, neodymium, terbium and dysprosium and are used in components in advanced manufacturing, defense systems and high-performance magnets used in power generation and electric motors.

-A webinar with additional information on the funding opportunity will be held at 1:00 p.m.
-Eastern Time on Tuesday, Dec.
-9, while what DOE calls non-binding, non-mandatory letters of intent are requested by Dec. at 5:00 p.m.
-Eastern Time.
-The agency says full applications must be submitted by 5:00 p.m.
-Eastern Time on Monday, Jan.
+A webinar with additional information will be held at 1 p.m.
+Eastern on Dec.
+9, while nonbinding, nonmandatory letters of intent are requested by Dec.
+10 at 5 p.m.
+Eastern.
+Full applications must be submitted by 5 p.m.
+Eastern on Jan.
 5, 2026.